36 Leverage Trading Tips to Protect Your Capital

 Leveraged brokers let you bet in the opposite direction by short-selling and this could become a great tool if you are trading a lot of sizes.
 When large traders open a position and find themselves in a good position for further movements it can sometimes be wise to hedge your position instead of closing it down when the market goes against you.

 This has mostly to do with the psychological part of trading.
 When you are “in the green” you have an access balance and you are playing with the house’s money.
 This is one of the best opportunities for a trader and this is also when he has the best chance of thinking clearly without any risk.
-Remember however to always add your stop-loss level to break even to not through away any profits.
+Moving the stop-loss to break even to not through away any profits.
 Once the hedged position seems to have run its course, close it down in a profit, and leave your first position free to run.

-The most dangerous part of using borrowed funds as a trader is that the fees can eat you up if you are not careful.
+Over-leveraging combined with high trade frequency creates a double drain.
+The fees can eat up an account faster than most traders expect.
 When you increase the size of your positions the size of the fees increases proportionally.
 If you are used to opening and closing positions of $2000 a couple of times per hour, you are not going to be able to do that with a leverage ratio of 1:20 or more.

 Leveraged positions can cost everything between $5 to $50 in commissions per trade and if you keep hammering that buy and sell buttons you are soon going to pay hundreds of dollars in commissions only.
-If you are an active day trader you need to keep an eye out for your position size and maybe re-think your strategy to fit your new position size.
+Active day traders need to monitor position sizes carefully and maybe re-think your strategy to fit your new position size.

 This is an old trading rule that goes back centuries but it still holds true today and even more when you add leverage into the mix.
 If your position is losing from the moment you opened it you have made a mistake with your calculations and it’s time to close the position.
 A position should start moving into positive territory quite rapidly after it has been opened and if it goes the opposite direction you are in trouble.

 The only thing worse than not closing a bad trade is adding more margin to the trade.
 This is like throwing your money into the fire in an attempt to close out the fire, it doesn’t work.
 The same thing goes for your open positions.
-Don’t hope for things to turn around by adding more money, it will only make things worse.
+Hoping for a turnaround by adding more capital to a losing position only accelerates the loss.
 Close the trade and start over!

 This is a technical analysis tip that will help you in picking better trades.
 If a setup has the support of three different time frames it tells you that a lot of speculators are seeing the same thing and that’s a good thing.
 The more investors and traders you have with you when going into a position the better it is and the higher the possibility of success you will have.